Living Legacies

 him, let alone a ‘memorial prize’.

-little research was enough to reveal that there was – and still is – not only a
+very little research was enough to reveal that there was – and still is – not

-Gollancz Memorial Prize but a Gollancz Memorial Lecture as well.
-And,
+only a Gollancz Memorial Prize but a Gollancz Memorial Lecture as well.
+And, interestingly,

-interestingly, the lecture for 1936 was delivered by a close friends of Lewis’s
+the lecture for 1936 was delivered by a close friends of Lewis’s in those days:

-were Oxford scholars in the fields of early English language and literature.
-It
+scholars in the fields of early English language and literature.
+It was in this

 I